Why and How to Teach Organization Skills to Middle School Students

 Transition From Elementary to Middle School

-Not only do students now have to adjust to a new classroom and teacher for each period, but they also have to adapt to not having the same desk throughout the school day, and they must remember to take all their materials with them before they leave each class, stop at their lockers between classes to drop off what they don’t need, and pick up what they need for their next class.
+Not only do students now have to adjust to a new classroom and teacher for each period, but they also have to adapt to not having the same desk throughout the school day.
+They must remember to take all their materials with them before they leave each class, and they often need to stop at their lockers between classes to drop off what they don’t need, and pick up what they need for their next class.

 In addition, they have to remember where each of their classes is located throughout the building, and they must stay on top of all of their teachers’ individual nuances in terms of class rules and expectations.